Eniti-Codes/Dad-bot/README.md

     You'll need the "Manage Server" permission to add Daniel Dad to your Discord server.
-        For more information on creating Discord bots, refer to the official Discord.js documentation: https://discordjs.guide/
+        For more information on creating Discord bots, refer to the official Discord.js documentation: https://discordjs.guide/ and The version of Discord JS it uses is 11.4.2 looking to upgrade version 14.14.1

 Feel free to contribute!
 We welcome contributions to improve Daniel Dad's features and functionality.